All Episodes

 Yeah.

-And I thought I'd have this reaction to this this human being with the same kind of um you know anger, disgust even, um, but I just feel sad.
+I thought I'd have this reaction to this human being with the same kind of anger, disgust even.

-There's just confusion about there's like tech bro confusion about how much we can how much we can create just by applying enough force of will and money to a problem and uh conflation of complex with complicated systems and imagining That if what you feel like is uncomfortable in your skin, one of the possibilities might be that you're not the sex that you are.
+There's just confusion about, there's like tech bro confusion about how much we can how much we can create just by applying enough force of will and money to a problem and conflation of complex with complicated systems and imagining that if what you feel like is uncomfortable in your skin one of the possibilities might be that you're not the sex that you are that's never been true it's not true we are encouraging people in

-Well, I'm also maybe I'm connecting threads that shouldn't be connected, but there's something I don't know what Elon is doing, fathering children the way he's fathering them.
+Well, I'm also, maybe I'm connecting threads that shouldn't be connected, but there's something, I don't know what Elon is doing, fathering children the way he's fathering them.

 Yeah.

-And it involves committed pairs of parents investing in those kids, steering them in the right direction as they go wrong.
+But there is a way that children are supposed to be produced and raised and it involves committed pairs of parents investing in those kids, steering them in the right direction as they go wrong.

-Which uh Elon has talked about.
+Which Elon has talked about.

 And then through IVF had twins and triplets, all boys.

-So there's five children by this one mother, and then he divorced her and got engaged within six weeks.
+And then he divorced her and got engaged within six weeks.

 Interesting.